-- The objectives of the sustainable investments that the financial product partially intends to make are congruent with the overall promoted environmental and social characteristics: - Climate change mitigation and climate change adaptation in line with the Paris Climate Agreement (environmental; - Sustainable cities and communities; - Transition to a circular economy (environmental); - Decent work (social); - Adequate living standards and wellbeing for end-users (social);
+The objectives of the sustainable investments that the financial product partially intends to make are congruent with the overall promoted environmental and social characteristics:

+- Climate change mitigation and climate change adaptation in line with the Paris Climate Agreement (environmental); - Sustainable cities and communities(environmental);

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. - Other social topics such as gender equality and broader diversity matters (social)
+- Transition to a circular economy (environmental); - Decent work (social); - Adequate living standards and wellbeing for end-users (social); - Other social topics such as gender equality and broader diversity matters (social)

-Van Lanschot Kempen has developed a sustainable investment approach which distinguishes between sustainable investments with an environmental objective (either aligned with the EU Taxonomy or not) and sustainable investments with a social objective.
-This definition follows the requirements of the article 2(17) of the SFDR.
+Van Lanschot Kempen's sustainable investment method distinguishes between sustainable investments with an environmental objective (either aligned with the EU Taxonomy or not) and sustainable investments with a social objective.
+This approach follows the requirements of article 2(17) of the SFDR.
+As part of our mapping of financial instruments and investment analysis, we may use data provided by external ESG data providers including MSCI, Sustainalytics, and ISS as well as publicly available data from the OECD, the World Bank, SolAbility, the Social Progress Index, among others.